apache/apisix-website/website/blog/2021-08-25-Auth-with-Casbin-in-Apache-APISIX.md

 description: When using Apache APISIX, you may want to add complex authorization logic to your application.
 In this article, we will use the built-in Casbin plugin (authz-casbin) of Apache APISIX to implement the role-based access control (RBAC) model.
 tags: [technology, practical case]
 ---

+> Apache APISIX released authz-casbin plugin to integrate with Casbin.

 <!--truncate-->
 ## Introduction